gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 1-g) Park Pigmented: GPAs captured, need textures to be exported;

-1-h) Piña Polished: GPAs captured, need textures to be exported;
+1-h) Piña Polished: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-1-i) Sax Waxed: GPAs captured, need textures to be exported;
+1-i) Sax Waxed: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-1-j) Tiger Buffed: GPAs captured, need textures to be exported;
+1-j) Tiger Buffed: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

 1-k) Yeti Coated: GPAs captured, need textures to be exported.